Atos collaborates with C-DAC to deliver India’s fastest HPC-AI Supercomputer - Express Computer

-Atos today announced that the “PARAM Siddhi – AI”, India’s fastest HPC-AI supercomputer, at the C-DAC (Centre for Development of Advanced Computing), an organization under MEITY (Ministry of Electronics & Information Technology, Government of India) is ranked 63 on the TOP500 ranking, making it officially India’s largest and fastest Supercomputer.
+Atos, a global leader in digital transformation, today announces that the “PARAM Siddhi – AI”, India’s fastest HPC-AI supercomputer, at the C-DAC (Centre for Development of Advanced Computing), an organidation under MEITY (Ministry of Electronics & Information Technology, Government of India) is ranked 63 on the TOP500 ranking, making it officially India’s largest and fastest supercomputer.

 As the integration partner, Atos, and experts from C-DAC ensured that the system was implemented and operationalized in an optimal timeframe.
 Named ‘PARAM Siddhi – AI’, this initiative is established with focus on Artificial Intelligence (AI) computing under the National Supercomputing Mission (NSM), an initiative jointly steered by Ministry of Electronics and IT (MeitY) and Department of Science and Technology (DST), Government of India to strengthen national technological capabilities in High Performance Computing.’